 Portugal moved up one to 17th place in this year's CCPI.
 With a relatively high share in renewable energies and an ambitious 2030 renewables target, the country rates high in the Renewable Energy category.
 For the Energy Use category the country is rated medium.
-National experts criticise weak performance concerning the transport sector and call for more investments in public of 28 Member States, the ranking reflects accumulated different transport and e-mobility.
+National experts criticise weak performance concerning the transport sector and call for more investments in public transport and e-mobility.
 However, overall the country ranks high in the Climate Policy category with national experts praising the country's plan to become carbon neutral by 2050 and to achieve coal phase-out in 2030.
 Among EU nations, Portugal is also among a group backing an EU 2050 net zero emissions goal.